Standard Oil: Legacy and criticism of breakup

 In addition, demand for petroleum products was increasing more rapidly than the ability of Standard to expand.
 The result was that although in 1911 Standard still controlled most production in the older regions of the Appalachian Basin (78 percent share, down from 92 percent in 1880), Lima-Indiana (90 percent, down from 95 percent in 1906), and the Illinois Basin (83 percent, down from 100 percent in 1906), its share was much lower in the rapidly expanding new regions that would dominate U.S. oil production in the 20th century.
-In 1911, Standard controlled only 44 percent of production in the Midcontinent, 29 percent in California, and 10 percent on the Gulf Coast.

-Some analysts argue that the breakup was beneficial to consumers in the long run, and no one has ever proposed that Standard Oil be reassembled in pre-1911 form.
+In 1911, Standard controlled only 44 percent of production in the midcontinent, 29 percent in California, and 10 percent on the Gulf Coast.
+Some analysts argue that the breakup was beneficial to consumers in the long run, and no one has proposed that Standard Oil be reassembled in pre-1911 form.
 ExxonMobil, however, does represent a substantial part of the original company.

 Since the breakup of Standard Oil, several companies, such as General Motors and Microsoft, have come under antitrust investigation for being inherently too large for market competition; however, most of them remained together.
 The only company since the breakup of Standard Oil that was divided into parts like Standard Oil was AT&T, which after decades as a regulated natural monopoly, was forced to divest itself of the Bell System in 1984.